 – Working within appropriate quality management and clinical governance frameworks

-– The structure and organisation of the health service and system, including the independent sector and the wider health and social care landscape
+– Understanding the structure and organisation of the health service and system, including the independent sector and the wider health and social care landscape

-– The local healthcare system and its relationship to and interaction with social care
+– Understanding the local healthcare system and its relationship to and interaction with social care

-– How services are commissioned, funded and audited
+– Understanding how services are commissioned, funded and audited

-– How services are deemed to be clinically effective, cost effective or restricted such as on a named patient basis
+– Understanding how services are deemed to be clinically effective, cost effective or restricted such as on a named patient basis

-– How resources are managed, being aware of competing demands and the importance of avoiding waste
+– Understanding how resources are managed, being aware of competing demands and the importance of avoiding waste

-– How services are held publicly accountable through political and governance systems, public scrutiny and judicial review
+– Understanding how services are held publicly accountable through political and governance systems, public scrutiny and judicial review